How to Generate Leads in 6 Steps (+ Free Template)

 - Actionable lead rate: If you purchase leads, this number is the percentage of contacts in which the contact information is accurate.

 - Cost per engagement: If you are running an ad or social media campaign, this is the total amount of money spent divided by the total number of people who interacted with your campaign.
-Interaction could include responding to the call to action or clicking on the ad.
+Interaction could include responding to the CTA or clicking on the ad.

 - Cost per lead: This is the total amount spent for a lead tactic or specific campaign divided by the total number of leads generated.

 - Lead-to-sales ratio (closing rate): The percentage of deals closed based on the total number of leads generated.
-This is an important metric because it tells you how many leads you need to generate to close a particular amount of deals.
-For example, if your closing rate is 5% and you want to close 40 deals, you need to generate 800 leads.
+This is a crucial metric because it tells you how many leads you need to generate to close a particular amount of deals.
+For example, if your closing rate is 5% and you want to close 40 deals, you must generate 800 leads.

-6. Constantly Review Your Strategy & Adjust As Needed
+6. Review Your Strategy Continually & Adjust As Needed

 There’s no sense in measuring the effectiveness of your efforts if you don’t plan on doing anything with those numbers.
 Finding the best tactics for your business involves trial and error, and metrics show you what’s working and what isn’t.
 Knowing this, you can adjust your strategies and tactics accordingly.

-The numbers might show that an overall tactic isn’t working or that a tactic is working better with one customer persona over another.
-For instance, let’s say you are doing a cold calling campaign and running an online ad with video content targeting business owners as well as information technology (IT) directors.
+The numbers might show an overall tactic isn’t working or that one method is working better with one customer persona over another.
+For instance, let’s say you are running a cold calling campaign and an online ad with video content targeting business owners and information technology (IT) directors.
 During each of those campaigns, your sales qualifying lead rates are as follows:

 - Cold calling business owners is 3%